-The experience of pain is prevalent in military and Veteran populations.386 Pain management can be complex in military populations, who experience combat-related injuries (e.g., ballistic wounds, burns, over-pressurization, blunt trauma) in addition to complications from accompanying conditions such as post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI), both of which are more prevalent in Veterans than in the civilian population.^{48,387,388} Delayed pain treatment following injury can increase the likelihood of acute pain becoming chronic pain in service members and Veterans.48
+The experience of pain is prevalent in military and Veteran populations.388 Pain management can be complex in military populations, who experience combat-related injuries (e.g., ballistic wounds, burns, overpressurization, blunt trauma) in addition to complications from accompanying conditions such as post traumatic stress disorder and traumatic brain injury (TBI), both of which are more prevalent in Veterans than in the civilian population.^{48,389,390} Delayed pain treatment following injury can increase the likelihood of acute pain becoming chronic pain in service members and Veterans.48

-As a Nation, we must do better in fulfilling our solemn obligation to care for all those who have served our country and to improve the quality of life of our Nation's Veterans - many of whom have risked their lives to protect our freedom while deployed, often multiple times, to areas of prolonged conflict.
-Veterans die by suicide at higher rates when compared to civilians in the U.S..389 Among Veterans, pain conditions are associated with an increased risk of suicide.390 Clinicians can discuss suicide risk with Veterans and recognize that public health approaches to suicide prevention include addressing pain.
+As a Nation, we must do better in fulfilling our solemn obligation to care for all those who have served our country and to improve the QOL of our Nation's Veterans, many of whom have risked their lives to protect our freedom while deployed, often multiple times, to areas of prolonged conflict.
+Veterans die by suicide at higher rates compared with civilians in the United States.391 Among Veterans, pain conditions are associated with an increased risk of suicide.392 Clinicians can discuss suicide risk with Veterans and recognize that public health approaches to suicide prevention include addressing pain.

-Gap 1: Military active duty, reserve service members and veterans have unique physical and mental health challenges related to their military service that contribute to the development of or exacerbate acute and chronic pain conditions.
+- GAP 1: Military active duty, reserve service members, and Veterans have unique physical and mental health challenges related to their military service that contribute to the development of or exacerbate acute and chronic pain conditions.
 Medical and mental health comorbidities such as TBI, PTSD, limb loss, and musculoskeletal injuries often interfere with successful treatment outcomes.
-Assessment and treatment of pain conditions in active-duty service members and Veterans require military-specific expertise and a coordinated, collaborative approach between medical and mental health providers.

-• Recommendation 1a: Physicians and clinical health care providers taking care of military service members and Veterans, regardless of practice setting, should consider in their pain care plan prior military history and service-related health factors that may contribute to acute or chronic pain, as relevant to the clinical presentation.

-- Recommendation 1b: Physicians and clinical health care providers should work collaboratively to deliver comprehensive pain care that is consistent with the biopsychosocial model of pain. - Recommendation 1c: Conduct research to better understand the biopsychosocial factors that contribute to acute and chronic pain in active duty service members and Veterans, with a focus on TBI, PTSD, other mental health issues, and SUDs. - Recommendation 1d: Conduct studies to better understand the contributing factors predisposing these patients to movement along the spectrum from acute to chronic pain.
+Assessment and treatment of pain conditions in active duty service members and Veterans require military-specific expertise and a coordinated, collaborative approach between medical and mental health providers. - RECOMMENDATION 1A: Physicians and clinical health care providers taking care of military service members and Veterans, regardless of practice setting, should consider in their pain care plan prior military history and service-related health factors that may contribute to acute or chronic pain, as relevant to the clinical presentation. - RECOMMENDATION 1B: Physicians and clinical health care providers should work collaboratively to deliver comprehensive pain care that is consistent with the biopsychosocial model of pain. - RECOMMENDATION 1C: Conduct research to better understand the biopsychosocial factors that contribute to acute and chronic pain in active duty service members and Veterans, with a focus on TBI, PTSD, other mental health issues, and SUDs. - RECOMMENDATION 1D: Conduct studies to better understand the contributing factors predisposing these patients to movement along the spectrum from acute to chronic pain.